 So, every pixel on the screen comes from a 8x8 character using a 16 color palette.
 In the screenshot from 'Zombies Ate My Neighbours' (Lucasfilm Games, 1993) it can be seen that the background consists of repeated 8x8 characters.

 The VDP normally shows a total of 40x28 characters (320x224 pixels) on the screen.
-A screenful of characters would be:
+A full screen of characters takes up 35 KB VRAM:

 However, if each character can be reused multiple times, a screen could be represented by much less data.
 In this way, composing a screen of 8x8 repeated characters can be viewed as a form of image compression, since a screen image with repetitions can be represented by a smaller amount of memory than storing the pixel data directly.
 Conceptually, this technique is similar to playing music using a small set of short sampled waveforms together with a sequence determining which waveform to play when.
 The repeating nature of music can thus achieve a highly effective form of compression.
 This is the way a MOD replayer works.